 Based on this latter type of relationship, Saviotti and Frenken (2008) put forward two main hypotheses regarding the links between variety and the economic performance of countries.
-The first one states that "growth in variety is a necessary requirement for long-term economic development", whereas the second claims that "variety growth, leading to new sectors, and productivity growth in pre-existing sectors, are complementary and not independent aspects of economic development" (Saviotti and Frenken, 2008: 206).
+The first one states that "growth in variety is a necessary requirement for long-term economic development", whereas the second claims that "variety growth, leading to new sectors, and productivity growth in pre-existing sectors, are complementary and not independent aspects of economic development" (Saviotti and Frenken, 2008, p.
+206).
 The rationale behind these hypotheses lies on the imbalance between productivity growth and demand growth, as derived in Pasinetti's (1981, 1993) work.
 In fact, assuming that the set of activities of an economy remains constant over time, the combination of growing productivity with the tendency towards demand saturation would inevitably lead to structural unemployment, as it would be possible to produce all goods and services with a decreased proportion of inputs (including labour).
 The emergence of new sectors thus works as a means to compensate for the release of resources determined by productivity growth.
-Moreover, search activities, "activities that scan the external environment in order to find either alternatives to existing routines or completely new routines" (Saviotti and Mani, 1998: 255), are required to generate new goods and services, which means that an increase in the efficiency of pre-existing sectors is required, in order to allocate resources to these activities (Saviotti and Frenken, 2008).
+Moreover, search activities, "activities that scan the external environment in order to find either alternatives to existing routines or completely new routines" (Saviotti and Mani, 1998, p.
+255), are required to generate new goods and services to these activities (Saviotti and Frenken, 2008).

-3 The conceptual distinction between related and unrelated variety is reflected in their measurement, with the former being generally measured at lower levels of aggregation.
+&lt;sup>3 The conceptual distinction between related and unrelated variety is reflected in their measurement, with the former being generally measured at lower levels of aggregation.